 - The Facilities: They have their own CT scan, digital X-ray, and sterile operating theaters ready to go day or night.

-- The Response: They operate a fleet of ambulances and those vital first-response motorbikes.
+- The Response: They operate a fleet of ambulances.
 If you cannot get to them, they can get to you.

 Seamless Administration